-- 2.1 The National Planning Policy Framework (para 100 101), seeks to direct development away from areas at risk of flooding and advises that development should not be allocated if there are reasonably available sites appropriate for the proposed development in areas with a lower probability of flooding.
-For this reason, irrespective of the relative vulnerability of the use, the site selection process should reflect the preference for land at lower risk of flooding or sites where development could be accommodated without encroaching on land at higher risk of flooding. - 2.2 As such, Local Plans should apply a sequential, risk-based approach to the location of development to avoid where possible flood risk to people and property and manage any residual risk by: - Applying the Sequential Test; - If necessary, applying the Exception Test; - Safeguarding land from development that is required for current and future flood management: - Using opportunities offered by new development to reduce the causes and impacts of flooding; and - Where climate change is expected to increase flood risk so that some existing development may not be sustainable in the long-term, seeking opportunities to facilitate the relocation of development, including housing, to more sustainable locations.
+2.1 The National Planning Policy Framework (para 100 - 101), seeks to direct development away from areas at risk of flooding and advises that banstead.gov.uk/info/20088/planning_policy/37/redhill_town_centre_area_action_plan development should not be allocated if there are reasonably available sites appropriate for the proposed development in areas with a lower probability of flooding.
+For this reason, irrespective of the relative vulnerability of the use, the site selection process should reflect the preference for land at lower risk of flooding or sites where development could be accommodated without encroaching on land at higher risk of flooding.